 Casio 101-S Desktop Calculator

-The Casio 101-S is one of quite a lengthy series of calculators in Casio's 101 line that began all the way back in the early days of Casio calculators with the original discrete transistor Casio 101.
-As with all of the calculators in Casio's 101-series, the 101-S has a capacity of ten digits, with the 101-S using individual vacuum-fluorscent tubes for display.
+The Casio 101-S is one of a lengthy series of calculators in Casio's 101 line that began all the way back in the early days of Casio calculators with the original discrete transistor Casio 101.
+As with all of the calculators in Casio's 101-series, the 101-S has a capacity of ten digits, using individual vacuum-fluorescent tubes for display.
 The 101-S was introduced in mid-1972, and sold for $279 at introduction.

-The brains of the machine are made up of a five-chip LSI chipset made by Hitachi.
-A number of small-scale Hitachi-made chips provide "glue logic" and interfacing functions.
-Along with the ICs, there's a small complement of dicrete transistors(clock generator), a few diodes, and a sprinkling of capacitors and resistors as well as some hybrid inline multi-resitor packages.
-The power supply uses conventional transformer, with linear Zener-diode/pass-transistor regulation for the logic power supplies, along with a small switching power supply to generate the higher grid voltage needed by the Vacuum-Fluorescent display tubes.
+The brains of the machine are made up of a five-chip LSI chip-set made by Hitachi.
+A number of small-scale Hitachi-made chips provide glue logic and interfacing functions.
+Along with the ICs, there's a small number of discrete transistors(clock generator), a few diodes, and a sprinkling of capacitors and resistors as well as some hybrid inline multi-resistor packages.
+The power supply uses a conventional transformer, with linear Zener-diode/pass-transistor regulation for the logic power supplies, along with a small switching power supply to generate the higher grid voltage needed by the Vacuum-Fluorescent display tubes.

 |Manufacturer:||Casio Computer Co., Ltd.|